38/42:376 GIS II: Spatial Data Management and Analysis

 - Environment Settings Local Operations

-- Local, Focal, Zonal Operations
+- Local, Focal, Zonal, and Global Operations

-6. Surface Representation & Analysis (Interpolation Demo)
+- Surface Representation & Analysis (Brandon Hills Demo)

 - TINS vs. DEMS

-- Spatial Interpolation
+- Spatial Interpolation & Interpolation Algorithms

-- Kriging and Semivariograms
+- Kriging and Semi-variograms

 - Density Surfaces